FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 Open the Node-RED editor in your web browser.
 You should see your new "Monitor Deployment" tab in the sidebar.

 ![Image showing new added tab in the sidebar](./images/new-added-tab.png){data-zoomable}
-_Image showing new added tab in the sidebar_
+_Image showing newly added tab in the sidebar_

 Deploy your flow multiple times and observe how the deploy count and last deploy time update accordingly.